 Patio Black Spot Remover for Natural Stone

 Patio Black Spot Remover is currently the only product developed specifically to remove those hideous ‘black spots’ and restore the natural colour to your garden stonework.
-This product will remove ‘black spots’ from Indian Sandstone, York Stone, Limestone (including Bath and Portland Stone), Purbeck stone and other natural paving stone.
-Patio Black Spot Remover for Natural Stone removes black spots, and eradicates green and red algae and white fungi growth.
+This product will remove ‘black spots’ from Indian Sandstone, York Stone, Limestone (including Bath and Portland Stone), Purbeck stone and all other types of natural paving.
+Patio Black Spot Remover will remove all types of organic growth including green algae and white fungi growth.
 It gently cleans the stone whilst reviving and enhancing the natural colours, giving that ‘just laid’ look to your terrace, paths and patios.

-1/ Use neat – DO NOT DILUTE – Pour the solution into a pneumatic garden sprayer (a ‘Hozelock’ 5L or 7L sprayer is recommended.
+1. Use neat – DO NOT DILUTE – Pour into a pneumatic garden sprayer (a ‘Hozelock’ 5L or 7L sprayer is recommended.
 Do not use a hand sprayer).
 Pressurise the sprayer.

 2. Apply the product to a dry surface, as a fine mist and saturate the surface.